ngspipes/main/docs/DSL.md

 ```
 Pipeline "Local" "E:\ngspipes" {
 ```
-**Example 2.2: An example of a part of a pipeline specification, using a local repository.**
+**Example 2.2: A partial pipeline specification, using a local repository.**

 In the previous example, the tool repository is on the directory named as "ngspipes", found at drive "E:".
 Formally,  the pipeline must follow the grammar in Listing 2.1.